-Moist Chocolate Cake: a Mix & Match Bakery Recipe
+Moist Chocolate Cake: a Mix and Match Bakery Recipe

-- 2 Tbsp Instant Clearjel A food starch used in commercial baking that enhances moisture and texture in cakes.
+- 2 tablespoon instant clearjel (A food starch used in commercial baking that enhances moisture and texture in cakes.
 Please make sure it is labeled as "INSTANT."
-See Note #1
+See Note #1)

 - 2 large Eggs